bansalab/TWT_Simulator_Code/README.md

 * NS and ND can be increased for a more accurate prediction, but this will increase the simulation time period.
 * The code doesn't take magnetic fields into consideration.
 * It is fully dependent on different Electric Fields present within the tube.

+The code has been tested along with an HFSS Simulation.
+The HFSS designs are also available.